xincmm/repo-base/notes.md

 - Get basic stats and a chat agent with some tools for users to interact with.
 - Generate small summary with basic stats as repo description.

+## Thoughts at 2025-01-29 10:14

+Work on the core documentation understanding agent This agent will get all documentation related
+I've formulated a simple SQL query to get common documentation patterns.
+This is a nice place to start.

+I also need to start on the chat immediately
+Goal of today is to start chatting with available info.

+The general stats and the doc agent's first phase.

+How do we approach this?

+- Build out the core documentation agent/workflow
+  - It could be a general workflow.
+With the following logical steps
+    - Fetch core documentation related files
+    - Clean-up/deduplication of fetched files.
+Prioritizing root files.
+    - Readme's are all important, licenses need some filtering, the path context is important, but we don't need to redo the parsing, etc for each similar license.
+    - So this sort of calls for a path based approach, understanding path levels and docs at each level.
+Making sure all docs are understood and path contexts added to it.
+- Trying to tie it all together with the chat agent.
+The chat agent could be an orchestrator agent.
+It could have access to other agents, call them when needed.
+In this case, if there's a documentation based agent ready, the chat agent could ask that agent to provide some information about that.
+Questions relating to what might be available in readmes' license, contribution, contributor's list, authors, etc
+  - How does this documentation agent, store information?
+Does it build a summary doc of these things and save that for RAG?